Who We Are and What We Do!

 Equity and inclusivity are central to ENH’s mission of empowering students, building environmental literacy and strengthening school communities through outdoor education.

-Our main equity goal is to engage more lower-income students in outdoor education each year.
+Our main equity goal is to engage more lower-income schools in outdoor education each year and to serve more Black and LatinX students.
 We do this by offering lower-income schools a reduced rate and seeking both grants and individual donations.

 ENH is also committed to creating an inclusive environment within our staff and at all our outdoor education programs, so that people of all races, gender identity, ages, sexuality, ability, national origin, and religions feel safe and welcome to express themselves fully and freely while participating in our program.
 ENH engages our staff in professional development on equity, inclusion, culturally responsive pedagogy, and implicit bias, with a focus on race and gender.